Financial-Times/dotcom-page-kit/packages/dotcom-ui-app-context/readme.md

 ### `init()`

-Initialises and returns a new [app context client] which can be used to safely access the status of individual contexts.
+Initialises and returns a new [app context client](#app-context-client-api) which can be used to safely access the status of individual contexts.

-## App appContext client API
+## App context client API

 ### `get(appContext: string)`